 New ‘Stranger Things’ Season 4 Trailer References Eleven’s Origins

-$49.99 (as of 21:44 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)After simply 2 weeks of recording, COVID-19 put Stranger Things season 4 production to a stop.
+$17.99 (as of 22:10 GMT +00:00 - More info)After simply 2 weeks of recording, COVID-19 put Stranger Things season 4 production to a stop.
 Netflix waited up until September of 2020 to resume deal with the job, which explains the long gap between trailers.

 Evaluating by the “001/004” and “002/004” captions underneath Netflixs Stranger Things trailers, we need to most likely expect two more trailers to drop in the near future.
 The content of those trailers will give us a much better concept of the new seasons direction, but evaluating by what weve seen, it appears like the series is moving away from Hawkins to expand Elevens origin story and develop on the conspiracies introduced in previous seasons.